MrNavaStar/SQLib/README.md

 data.close();
 ```
 # Transaction support
-This approuch will bach sql commands into one command for faster read/writes of large amounts of data.
+This approach will bach sql commands into one command for faster read/writes of large amounts of data.
 You can begin and end a transaction at anytime.
 ```java
 Table table = data.createTable("userdata")
         .addColumn("username", SQLDataType.STRING)